Hideroku Hara: Career

 He first became assistant professor at Nagoya University of Commerce & Business and later was appointed associate professor and then full professor at Shiga University.
 In 2002, Hara was granted a Doctor of Philosophy in Law for his study of Gappei Shinajī Bunpai no Hōri [The Legal Theory on the Distribution of Synergistic Effects caused by Mergers] from Waseda University under the ronbun hakase system.
 In 2020, he was appointed professor emeritus by Shiga University.

-Hara has consulted for government agencies, law firms, and multinational corporations.
-He was invited to teach at Japanese Central Railway School where the employees of Japanese National Railways (JNR) were trained to move into Ministry of Finance at the time of the reconstruction of JNR.
-Hara was also invited to teach at other universities such as Aichi University Law School, Konan University Graduate School, Aichi University Graduate School, Shimane University, Meijo University, and Chukyo University.